 Providers with expertise in substance use disorder care are able to ensure that all services provided in the CCBHC include recovery-focused attention to substance use disorder prevention, assessment, and treatment.
 CCBHCs are required to make available a full range of substance use disorder services and ensure care coordination with inpatient psychiatric treatment, ambulatory and medical detoxification, post-detoxification step-down services, and residential programs.

-If your needs assessment shows that a particular community has significant rates of opioid addition, the state should strongly consider adding MAT services in that CCBHC’s continuum of services offered.
-If the community needs assessment results do not show a need for MAT, but the state wants to ensure this type of treatment is available to CCBHC clients, the state can also add MAT to the continuum.
-MAT services can be provided directly by the CCBHC or through a designated collaborating organization (DCO) arrangement.
+If your needs assessment shows that a particular community has significant rates of opioid addition, the state should strongly consider adding MOUD services in that CCBHC’s continuum of services offered.
+If the community needs assessment results do not show a need for MOUD, but the state wants to ensure this type of treatment is available to CCBHC clients, the state can also add MOUD to the continuum.
+MOUD services can be provided directly by the CCBHC or through a designated collaborating organization (DCO) arrangement.

 Ambulatory and Medical Detoxification Requirements